ppy/osu-wiki/wiki/Tournaments/OMC/OMC5.md

 ## Songs

- Contestants are offered 2 songs to choose from.
-These maps are free from copyright issues as we have legally bought the rights to use the songs.
-No other songs may be mapped other than the 2 offered.
+ Contestants are offered two songs to choose from.
+Only these two songs may be mapped for the contest.

 |     |
 | --: |